 The Joseph F. Sullivan Center, as one of the oldest continually operating Nurse Managed Health Centers in the country, has operated since 1978 to support Clemson University.
-The Joseph F. Sullivan Center provides the College of Health, Education and Human Development academic support through collaborative community health service research.
+The Joseph F. Sullivan Center provides the College of Behavioral, Social and Health Sciences academic support through collaborative community health service research.
 As a resource for the tri-fold mission of the land grant university, the primary community focus seeks to identify gaps, meet needs, provide unique expertise, and help prepare graduates that understand and engage/are determined to make a difference/and bring a determined spirit into their communities.
 The JFSC provides a format for natural collaboration stimulated by the unique college structure, providing numerous instructional, research, and service opportunities.

 Vision: The Joseph F. Sullivan Center is an integrating force for creating multidisciplinary partnerships focused on innovative methods to enhance community well-being that promotes positive human development, skill building and creative leadership.

 Mission: The Joseph F. Sullivan Center will drive community health research initiatives providing innovative, real-life student learning.